 - Raising your children

 If any of those milestones are still down the road, there’s usually a need to plan ahead.
 Your diploma may leave you with a student loan that your parents co-signed.
-Your business will need plenty of planning to get under way.
-That beautiful home will come with a mortgage you need to pay down.
-And your kids will depend on you for all sorts of living expenses – for quite some time.
+Your business would need plenty of planning to get under way.
+That beautiful home may come with a mortgage you need to pay down.
+And your kids would depend on you for all sorts of living expenses – for quite some time.

 There’s no question that milestones come with a lot of responsibility.
 This is where life insurance can give you a helping hand.